-Nina Berlin Rubin is a 2nd year PhD student in Earth System Science.
-Nina's research focuses on human behavior and decision-making in the face of acute climate extremes such as wildfire and hurricanes.
+Nina Berlin Rubin is a 3nd year PhD candidate in Earth System Science.
+Nina's research focuses on human behavior and decision-making in the face of acute climate extremes such as wildfire, wildfire smoke, and hurricanes.

 Education & Certifications